-We offer a special recognition for Advent in our Winter Garden Festival.
-The faculty creates a spiral of greenery and shells, stones, wooden carved items and more in the gym, and in the evening, the classes gather to walk the spiral.
+We offer a special recognition for Advent with the Winter Spiral.
+The faculty creates a spiral of greenery and shells, stones, wooden carved items and more in the gym.
+In the evening of the Sunday after Thanksgiving, the Pre-K and Kindergarten families gather to walk the spiral.
+The next day, each grade takes time out of the school day to walk the spiral with their classmates.
 Children take an apple with a candle inserted to the middle of the spiral, light the candle, and place it on the spiral in a special place.
 As the children walk the spiral, the light grows and grows to reflect on the solemn and beautiful faces present.
-In the hallways in the mornings, classes often gather to sing carols and light advent wreaths to celebrate this special time of year.
 For fire safety, we recommend that girls wear their hair back and wear short dresses.

 St. Lucia Day

 December 13th brings the legend of this 3rd century Italian Saint who arrived in a famine to save the people of Sweden.
-She often is shown wearing a white dress with a red belt, with a crown of candles.
-Often we enjoy a visit from a Lucia High School group and enjoy sweet rolls in the shape of an “S.”
+She often is shown wearing a white dress with a red belt and a crown of candles.
+This tradition is carried by our Grade 8 students: one girl dresses as Santa Lucia, her classmates dressed in white, and together they visit each kindergarten and grade, singing softly and delivering the gift of sweet rolls in the shape of an “S.”

 Often a group of community members will gather to celebrate this important day with singing and caroling in and around the school on the days of 20th and 21st of December.

 January 6 is the day for Three Kings Celebration for the school.
 Often a teacher or parent will bake a large sweet bread with three almonds hidden inside.
 The class will eat the bread and whoever finds the almonds wears a golden crown.

 We observe and support a school holiday on this important day.